-The Bureau of Reclamation (Reclamation) and Hispanic Access Foundation (HAF) have partnered to connect diverse college students with engineering internships.
-This program was designed to provide paid work opportunities to culturally, ethnically, and economically diverse Latino/a students at Reclamation sites in the US.
+The Bureau of Reclamation (Reclamation) and Hispanic Access Foundation’s MANO Project (MANO) have partnered to connect diverse college students with 11-week summer internships.
+This program was designed to provide paid work opportunities to culturally, ethnically, and economically diverse students at Reclamation sites in the US.
 Interns will receive mentoring, hands-on work experience, and gain a better understanding of Reclamation’s role in conserving water and power resources.

 Project Goal & Objectives

-HAF is recruiting and administering this internship program under the MANO Project.
-This program will cultivate an understanding and appreciation of natural and cultural resources, and help students gain valuable knowledge and professional skills to develop and maintain these resources.
 Reclamation interns will gain on-the-job experience and engage in projects that address some of the most critical conservation issues on Reclamation land.
-Interns will receive specialized training, mentoring and ongoing support effectively carry out their assignments.
+Interns will receive specialized training, mentoring and ongoing support to effectively carry out their assignments.
 Interns will gain an understanding of the opportunities for careers at Reclamation and will build skills and experience required for success in these careers.

-Hispanic Access is searching for highly motivated students who will work alongside Reclamation employees for the 11-week internship program.
+MANO is searching for highly motivated students who will work alongside Reclamation employees for the 11-week internship program.
 This is a paid internship; each intern will receive a weekly stipend, based on a 40-hour workweek, and a commuting stipend.
-Free housing will be provided.

 Application Deadline & Timeframe

 All applications should be submitted through Hispanic Access Foundation’s MANO Project application page.
 A resume and two references will be required for submission.
 A writing sample may be required for certain positions.
 Your application or resume should include professional and educational experience, along with any awards, technical skills or volunteer activities.